 Renewal HMIS projects are not scored.
 Instead, they are automatically placed at the bottom of Tier 1, just above the ‘straddling’ project.
 This reflects the community’s commitment to ensuring that it can continue to provide mandatory HMIS services, without which other CoC programs would not be eligible to receive funding.

-Renewal projects with less than one year of operating data will not be scored using the normal scoring tools.
-Instead, each such project will be measured against a short set of benchmark tools that are designed to assess whether the project is making adequate progress toward launching its operations.
-The number of benchmark factors that must be passed by a project depends on how much time has passed between when the project received its conditional award letter from HUD and when the CoC NOFO was published by HUD.
-If the project has not yet received its conditional award letter, or if the project received its letter less than 6 months ago, then the project needs to meet 3 or more factors to pass.
-If the project received its letter between 6 and 12 months ago, then the project needs to meet 5 or more factors to pass.
-If the project received its letter more than 12 months ago, then the project needs to meet 7 or more factors to pass.
-If the project passes the benchmark factors, then it will be automatically ranked near the bottom of Tier 1, immediately above the HMIS and Coordinated Entry projects.
-If the project fails the benchmark test, then it will be automatically ranked at the bottom of Tier 2, below all other projects.
-Ties will be broken alphabetically.
-All projects applying as first-time renewal projects/projects with less than a year of operating data are required to submit supporting documentation for all of the benchmarks that they are attempting to satisfy..
+Renewal projects with less than 12 months of operating data are not scored.
+Instead, they are automatically placed at the bottom of Tier 1, just above the HMIS and coordinated entry projects.

 The community has determined that its Coordinated Entry projects are of high priority for securing the overall operation of the Continuum of Care.
 Moreover, it is difficult to evaluate the performance of Coordinated Entry renewal applications, because different Coordinated Entry projects are focused on different services and subpopulations, e.g., street outreach vs. assessment and referral.
-Therefore, each Coordinated Entry System project will not be scored using a scoring tool, but will instead be measured against a short set of benchmark tools that are designed to assess whether the project is offering enough value to the FMCoC to justify its renewal funding.
-Coordinated Entry projects that pass at least 6 of the 8 benchmarks will be automatically ranked near the bottom of Tier 1, so that they can expect to receive renewal funding.
-Coordinated Entry projects that pass 5 or fewer of the benchmarks may be ranked at the bottom of the Priority Listing in Tier 1 or in Tier 2 or they may be recommended for partial or total involuntary reallocation, at the Review and Rank Panel’s discretion.
+Therefore, each Coordinated Entry System project will not be scored and will be automatically placed at the bottom of Tier 1, just below the HMIS projects.
+The Coordinated Entry Management Entity will evaluate all CoC-funded CES projects separately using CoC-approved metrics.

 If a program includes data from two different projects (e.g., as the result of consolidation, or as the result of expansion), and a single APR is available that contains data from both projects, then that APR will be used to score the project as normal.
 In accordance with the scoring tools, the project may have its score on utilization factors adjusted upward if the younger portion of the project has less than one full year of operating data.
-The fact that part of the project did not have a full year of operating data will not cause the entire project to remain unscored.
+The fact that part of the project did not have a full 12 months of operating data will not cause the entire project to remain unscored.